Table of Contents

 • AC required for cooling

-• Third generation computers is based on Integrated Circuits (ICs).
+• Third-generation computers are based on Integrated Circuits (ICs).

-• It supported remote time-sharing, processing, multi-programming operating system.
+• It supported remote time-sharing, processing, and multi-programming operating systems.

 – FORTRAN-II